mframpton/seqfam/docs/tutorial_and_api.rst

 where *ll* is log-likelihood, *h1* is the alternative hypothesis, *h0* is the null hypothesis and *df* is degrees of freedom.
 Specifically, it is a log-likelihood ratio test on null and alternative hypothesis logit models where the dependent variable is derived from affection status, the variant variables (aggregated and/or unaggregated) are independent variables in the alternative model and the covariates are independent variables in both.
 The logit models are fitted using the Broyden–Fletcher–Goldfarb–Shanno (BFGS) algorithm.

+The results are written to a CSV (comma-separated values) file and returned in a :py:mod:`DataFrame`.
+They include the number of variants in each aggregation category, the number of unaggregated variants (“unagg” column), the log-likelihood ratio test p-value with/without covariates (“llr_p” and “llr_cov_p”), and the coefficient/p-value for each aggregated variant variable (“_c” and “_p”).

+>>> print(cmc_result_df)

 relatedness
 ===========